Adobe launches Project Aero AR authoring tool in private beta

 ARKit content is now available for hundreds of millions of iOS devices.

-Whereas companies like Facebook and Microsoft‘s involvement in AR has been known for for years, Adobe waited for adoption rates to grow before becoming more involved the field of augmented reality, Parasnis told VentureBeat in an interview.
+Whereas Facebook and Microsoft have been involved in AR for years, Adobe waited for adoption rates to grow before getting more involved in the field, Parasnis told VentureBeat in an interview.

-“Our strategy is democratize creation of AR content without you ever having to learn deep coding, new platform, new tools.
-If you know Photoshop, if you know Premiere, if you know Lightroom, any of these Creative Cloud tools, you know AR,” Parasnis said.
+“Our strategy is democratize creation of AR content without you ever having to learn deep coding, new platform, [or] new tools.
+If you know Photoshop, if you know Premiere, if you know Lightroom — any of these Creative Cloud tools — you know AR,” Parasnis said.
 “You never have to worry about design concepts like shadow or proximity, that when it walks close to something it should animate.”

 Adobe partnered with Apple and others using the USDZ file format because starting from scratch would have been unrealistic.